kinopio-club/kinopio-help/api/index.md

-color                   | `String`  | User color changes your paint stroke and default avatar color defaultConnectionTypeId | `String`  | The last connectionTypeId that the user marked as 'Default' to use for new connections lastReadNewStuffId      | `String`  | The id of the last read article from the 'new stuff' newsfeed currentPublicSpaceId    | `String`  | The id of an space with privacy set to 'open' that the user is currently viewing or editing
+color                   | `String`  | User color changes your paint stroke and default avatar color defaultConnectionTypeId | `String`  | The last connectionTypeId that the user marked as 'Default' to use for new connections lastReadNewStuffId      | `String`  | The id of the last read article from the 'new stuff' newsfeed currentPublicSpaceId    | `String`  | The id of an space with privacy set to `open` that the user is currently viewing or editing

 <a data-section="🍓" name="spaces"></a>
 <h2 class="spaces">Spaces</h2>

-Spaces are where you create cards and connections.
-You can edit and create spaces with the same abilities that a real human has.
+Spaces are where your cards and connections live.

 <h3 class="spaces">Space Routes</h3>